dhanurahul06/azure-data-engineering-project/README.md

 1. **SQL Database** — Run `sql/create_tables.sql` against a new Azure SQL Database to recreate the source tables and sample data
 2. **Storage** — Create an ADLS Gen2 storage account with hierarchical namespace enabled; create a `landing` container
 3. **ADF** — Import `adf-pipelines/CopySQLtoLake.json` into a new Azure Data Factory instance; update Linked Service connection strings to point to your resources
-4. **Databricks** — Create an Azure Databricks workspace; import notebooks from the `notebooks/` folder; update the storage account path in Cell 1 to match your setup
+4. **Databricks** — Create an Azure Databricks workspace; import the `.py` files from the `notebooks/` folder as source-linked notebooks; update the storage account path in the first cell to match your setup
 5. **Unity Catalog** — Set up an Access Connector and External Location pointing to your ADLS Gen2 container (see notebook comments for details)

 ---